-The term "Ubuntu" is a traditional African concept that originated from the Bantu languages of southern Africa.
+The term "Ubuntu" is a traditional African concept originating from the Bantu languages of southern Africa.
 It can be described as a way of connecting with others-living in a global community where your actions affect all of humanity.
-Ubuntu is more than just an operating system: it is a community of people that come together voluntarily to collaborate on an international software project that aims to deliver the best possible user experience.
+Ubuntu is more than just an operating system: it is a community of people coming together voluntarily to collaborate on an international software project that aims to deliver the best possible user experience.
+You can find more information about Ubuntu's online and system documentation in Chapter 8: Learning More.